Donovan Mitchell NBA Preview vs. the Knicks

-Donovan Mitchell and the Cleveland Cavaliers take on the New York Knicks at 7:30 PM ET on Tuesday.
+Donovan Mitchell and the rest of the Cleveland Cavaliers will be matching up versus the New York Knicks on Wednesday at 7:30 PM ET.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.